A few drops of lemon juice or a bit of lemon zest in your food, both sweet and savory, can change your dish completely.

 Lemon is very good for health and can be used in different manners for flavor and garnishing.
 They are a very high source of vitamin C and plant compounds with potential benefits.

-Whether you put a dash of lemon juice on your soup or enjoy a glass of lemonade on a warm day, it refreshes you with the citrusy flavour and boosts your overall health.
+Whether you put a dash of lemon juice on your soup or enjoy a glass of lemonade on a warm day, it refreshes you with the citrusy flavor and boosts your overall health.